 The Frame

-As for the frame, the material of this one will be determining.
+When it comes to the frame, the material is crucial.
 Three choices are generally possible:

 Steel is clearly the most suitable material for overweight people followed closely by aluminum, both of which have higher mechanical strength properties than carbon.